nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <h1 class="headers">Why Choose StaffSync?</h1>

 <p class="content content-special">
-  Why choose StaffSync?
   We’re dedicated to helping you simplify and accelerate your HR processes.
 With our innovative CLI-GUI combination, you’ll experience streamlined operations, reduced task times, and a user-friendly approach that adapts to your workflow.
-Whether you’re handling onboarding, keeping track of employee information, or managing candidate pipelines, StaffSync is designed with your productivity in mind.
+Whether you’re handling onboarding, keeping track of employee information, or managing hiring of candidates, StaffSync is designed with your productivity in mind.
 Let us help you save time, stay organized, and focus on what matters most—your people.
 </p>

 <br>